confluentinc/examples/kubernetes/gke-base/docs/index.rst

 Variable Reference
 ``````````````````

 The following table documents variables that can be used to configure various demo behaviors.
-Variables can be ``exported`` or set in each indvidual make command with either sample syntax below:
+Variables can be ``exported`` or set in each individual ``make`` command with either sample syntax below:

 .. sourcecode:: bash